Ferris Bueller’s Day Off (1986)

 written and directed by John Hughes

-I watched Ferris Bueller’s Day Off for the first time when I was fifteen years old.
+I watched Ferris Bueller’s Day Off for the first time when I was 15 years old.
 I loved it.
 I still love it all these years later.

 At the time, the story of three high-school friends who cut class and go on a free-spirited romp through the city of Chicago struck a chord with me.
-Ferris, as played by a charismatic Matthew Broderick, convinces his best friend Cameron (Alan Ruck) and girlfriend Sloan (Mia Sara) to enjoy a fun day together prior to graduation.
+Ferris, as played by a charismatic Matthew Broderick, convinces his best friend Cameron (Alan Ruck) and girlfriend Sloan (Mia Sara) to enjoy a fun day together before graduation.
 Ferris tricks his parents, defies the school principal, drives a Ferrari convertible, kisses the girl, and crashes a parade where he lip-syncs to The Beatles’ Twist and Shout.
 Hell, he even speaks to the audience watching the film.
 I was awe-struck.
 I wanted to be Ferris and get away with things.

 John Hughes writes and directs with keen attention to what makes teenagers tick, elevating Ferris Bueller’s Day Off above other ’80s comedies.
 Listening to a lecture from your professor – “Anyone?
 Anyone?” – with utter boredom and hate; hoping to tell your parents on your know-it-all brother; taking your father’s car for a spin and being both elated and scared by the prospect of being caught; having no idea of what to do with your life after high-school is over.
 All of these things ring true, much as they did in Hughes’ earlier The Breakfast Club (1985).
 The situations may be broad, even improbable at times, but they are grounded in reality.